spaceguybob/chairwm/README.md

 [![Packages](https://repology.org/badge/tiny-repos/i3.svg)](https://repology.org/metapackage/i3/versions)

-chairwm is a tiling window manager for X11 based on i3.
+chairwm is a tiling window manager for X11 based on i3. now what is a chair tiling manager? (ctm) a ctm™ is like your normal tiling system, but instead it tiles in the shape of a chair. now you may be asking, "thats not productive at all." our answer to this is cope + raito + bozo + fatherless.

 For more information about chairwm, please see [the project's website](https://i3wm.org/) and [online documentation](https://i3wm.org/docs/).